stoneyezhenxu/document-manager-assessment/README.md

 # Propylon Document Manager

-The Propylon Document Management System is a streamlined web application comprising a fundamental API backend and a client  based on Django and React.
+The **Propylon Document Management System** is a streamlined web application comprising a fundamental API backend and a client  based on Django and **React**.
 It facilitates users in storing files at specific URLs for subsequent retrieval.
-The system employs Django as the backend framework and adheres to a RESTful design for its API endpoints.
+The system employs **Django Restful Framwork** as the backend  and adheres to a RESTful design for its API endpoints.

-## 1. Main Functionals
+## 1. Main Functionalities

-​		The main functional modules of the "Propylon Document Management" System are as follows:
+The primary functional modules of the "Propylon Document Management" System include:

 #### 1.1 Login Module

-- Provide functionality for user registration & login & logout.
-- Validate for fileds value of usernameemail, password.
+- Facilitates user registration, login, and logout functionalities.
+- Validates fields such as username/email and password.

 #### 1.2 User Dashboard

-After login, user can get the whole view about the uploaded file details.
+Upon logging in, users can access a comprehensive view of uploaded file details.

-- Supported filter the files by file type (Imgs, Docs, Videos, Procedures,Others)
+- Supports filtering files by type (Images, Documents, Videos, Procedures, Others).

-- Display comprehensive information likes Filename, Version, Url, Size, Type, CreateTime, Desc .
+- Displays detailed information such as Filename, Version, URL, Size, Type, CreateTime, and Description.

-- 支持分页功能
+- Provides pagination functionality.

 #### 1.3 File Upload Module

 - Stores files of any type and name
 - Stores files at any URL

 #### 1.4 File retrieve Module

-- Does not allow interaction by non-authenticated users
+- Restricts interaction to authenticated users only.
-- Does not allow a user to access files submitted by another user
+- Prevents a user from accessing files submitted by another user.

-​

 #### 1.5  Download the Resource Module

-- ​	Does not allow interaction by non-authenticated users
-  - Does not allow a user to access files submitted by another user
+- Supports the Download of User-Indexed Resources

 ### 1.6 Auth Management Module

-- ​	Does not allow interaction by non-authenticated users
+- Restricts interaction to authenticated users only.

-- ​	Does not allow a user to access files submitted by another user
+- Ensures a user cannot access files submitted by another user.

 ## 2. API Documents